 Please visit the Office of the Registrar.

-The course will be taught in a traditional classroom instructional mode.
-A variety of methods will be used to aid the student in acquiring the required knowledge to meet the outcome of this course.
+The course will be delivered fully in person and requires students to come to campus.
+A variety of methods will be used to aid students in acquiring the knowledge and skills required to meet the learning outcomes of the course.

 Marianne Tang